- Chart

 Opportunities

-- Growing demand for convenient and affordable food options.
+- Growing consumer demand for convenient, healthy, and sustainably sourced food products.

 Threats